Creator / The Brewing Network

 The Session (formerly The Sunday Session): The BN's flagship show, it is relatively long for podcasts (usually 3-4 hours long).
 When creating the show, Justin aimed to mix the breakfast radio format with long form interviews with experts and brewers to get the sort of information short interviews wouldn't garner.
 Episodes air four times a month on Mondays.

 The Jamil Show: Brewing With Style (formerly Can You Brew It): The Jamil Show started as a show where Jamil Zainasheff and John Plise give recipes for brewing to style guidelines.
 When they ran out of styles they changed to Can You Brew It.
 John left to be replaced by Tasty Mc Dole, and in this iteration they interviewed brewers to get the information required to brew clones of commercial beers.
 When they ran out of brewers willing to give them the information they needed, they swapped to Brewing With Style.
 John returned (described in the intro as a "special guest"), and now they discuss styles, what they should taste like and commercial examples.
 Episodes air fortnightly, though it's frequently recorded live in batches of two.
+It's officially on hiatus but possibly canceled.

 Brew Strong: Hosted by Jamil Zainasheff and John Palmer, it is focused on technical issues, in a more concentrated information format than The Session.
 Episodes air fortnightly (interleaved with The Jamil Show), though it's frequently recorded live in batches of two.